-Changing a tub to a shower is easy if you’ve got easy access to the drain plumbing (like on a second floor bathroom or on a pier-and-beam foundation with 18-in or more of crawlspace clearance).
-Converting a bathtub drain to a shower on a concrete slab foundation is more difficult, because the main drain plumbing is literally buried in the ground.
+Changing a bathtub into a shower is relatively easy if you’ve got easy access to the drain plumbing (like on a second floor bathroom or on a pier-and-beam foundation with 18-in or more of crawlspace clearance).
+Doing a tub to shower conversion on a concrete slab foundation is more difficult, because the main drain plumbing is literally buried in the ground.

-Unfortunately, you can’t know how extensive the drain plumbing work has to be before ripping out the existing tub (or tub/shower inert) to look at the concrete slab underneath.
-For this particular project, demo looked like this (with the wall open, you can see the backside of another fiberglass tub/shower insert in the second bathroom):
+You can’t know how extensive the drain plumbing work has to be before ripping out the existing tub (or tub/shower inert) to look at the concrete slab underneath.
+For this tub to shower conversion project, demo looked like this (you can see the backside of another fiberglass tub/shower insert in the second bathroom):

-And yep, one of those pics features a small jackhammer — turned out to be yet another case of not getting lucky.
-This is why converting a tub to shower on slab is generally pretty expensive.
-It’s almost always a dusty messy pain to accomplish, and no one likes running a jackhammer in a closed 5×8 room.
+And yep, one of those pics features a small jackhammer.
+This turned out to be yet another case of not getting lucky.
+That is why converting a tub to shower on slab is generally pretty expensive.
+It is almost always a dusty messy pain to accomplish, and no one likes running a jackhammer in a closed 5×8 room.

-Once the new drain piping and coupling is in place, the foundation hole needs to be backfilled with a combination of sand, packed gravel, and new concrete mix.
+Once the new drain piping and coupling is in place for a tub to shower conversion on slab, the foundation hole needs to be backfilled with a combination of sand, packed gravel, and new concrete mix.
 Don’t skimp on this step for a true trouble-free custom shower conversion, since you’ll need a literal firm foundation for the new shower floor.